Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two: Euler characteristics of local systems

 Let $\AA_2[2]$ be the moduli space of principally polarized abelian surfaces equipped with a full level two structure.
 This is a smooth Deligne-Mumford stack defined over ${\rm Spec}(\Z[1/2])$.
 The space $\AA_2[2]$ comes equipped with a natural action of the symmetric group $\fS_6 \cong {\rm GSp}(4,\Z/2)$.
 Let $\pi: \mathcal X \to \AA_2[2]$ denote the universal object and define the local system $\V=R^1\pi_* \C$ on $(\AA_2[2])_{\C}$.
 To each pair of integers $(l,m)$, with $l \geq m \geq 0$, we get a local system $\V_{l,m}$ from the corresponding irreducible representation of $\mathrm{GSp}(4)$.

-The moduli space $\AA_2[2]$ can be identified with the union of the moduli space of tuples $(C,r_1,\ldots,r_6)$ where $C$ is either a genus $2$ curve or an unordered pair of elliptic curves (note that curves are assumed to be projective, irreducible and smooth) intersecting in the point at infinity, and where $(r_1,\ldots,r_6)$ is a $6$-tuple of marked Weierstra\ss\, points (distinct from infinity, in the elliptic curve case).
-Denote the strata respectively by $\mathcal M_2[2]$ and $\AA_{1,1}[2]$.
+The moduli space $\AA_2[2]$ can be identified with the disjoint union $\mathcal M_2[2] \sqcup \AA_{1,1}[2]$, where $\mathcal M_2[2]$ is the moduli space of tuples $(C,r_1,\ldots,r_6)$ where $C$ is a genus $2$ curve (note that curves are assumed to be projective, irreducible and smooth), and $\AA_{1,1}[2]$, is the moduli space of tuples $(C,r_1,\ldots,r_6)$ where $C$ is an unordered pair of elliptic curves intersecting in the point at infinity, and in both cases $(r_1,\ldots,r_6)$ is a $6$-tuple of marked Weierstra\ss\, points (distinct from infinity, in the elliptic curve case).
 With this identification, the action of $\fS_6$ is by permutation of the marked Weierstra\ss\, points.
 For more details about the above cf. \cite{BFvdG}.